Cambridge cycle map

 Online interactive mapping

 The Journey planner finds journeys based on the network known to it.
-You can plan a route or draw a new route.
+You can plan a route or contribute to the map data.

-A revised map of cycle routes in Cambridge city and connections with surrounding villages was published in May 2009 by the City Council, County Council and in conjunction with Cycle Cambridge and the Cycling Campaign.
+Cambridgeshire County Council produces a map of cycle routes in Cambridge city and connections with surrounding villages, which is updated regularly, and was originally produced in conjunction with Cambridge City Council, Cycle Cambridge and Cambridge Cycling Campaign.

-Free copies of the cycle map are available in many shops and from the Tourist Information Centre in Wheeler Street, Cambridge (at the back of the Guildhall).
-Alternatively, call Elfaisal Elturki at Cambridge City Council 01223 457177, e-mail Elfaisal.Elturki@cambridge.gov.uk to have a copy posted to you or use the form below.
+Free copies of the cycle map are available from the Tourist Information Centre in Wheeler Street, Cambridge (at the back of the Guildhall), and in many shops.

-You can download/print the new map [5MB PDF].
+You can download/print the map from the County Council’s cycle maps page.

 See also: